 Located in southwestern Oregon and extending into California, the Rogue River-Siskiyou National Forest ranges from the crest of the Cascades Mountains, west into the Siskiyou Mountains, and nearly to the Pacific Ocean.
 The Forest covers almost 1.8 million acres.
-Portions of the Applegate and Illinois River drainage’s extend into northern California.
+Portions of the Applegate and Illinois River drainage extend into northern California.
 The Rogue River drains over 75 percent of the Forest’s land area.
 The best hikes in Rogue River-Siskiyou National Forest are described below!

 The previously separate Rogue River and Siskiyou National Forests and their nine ranger district offices were administratively combined in 2004.
 In 2007, the nine ranger districts were consolidated to form five: High Cascades, Siskiyou Mountains, Wild Rivers, Gold Beach, and Powers.
 The Forest also is home of the J. Herbert Stone Nursery, located near Central Point.
 The Supervisor’s Office is located in Medford, Oregon.